-I live in Richmond, Virginia with my husband and two children, by way of Washington, New York, Ohio, and Florida.
+I live in Richmond, Virginia, by way of Washington, New York, Ohio, and Florida.
 I’m a lawyer admitted to practice in Virginia state and federal courts and the 4th U.S. Circuit Court of Appeals.
-I love running, pianos, bourbon, scarves, long pasta, and all shades of pink.
+I love running, pianos, bourbon, scarves, pasta, and all shades of pink.

 Most recently, I was the Opinion Editor at Virginia Lawyers Weekly.
 I curated and summarized daily opinions from Virginia state and federal courts, wrote articles, and flagged legal stories for our news team.
 After my position became another casualty of corporate downsizing across the newspaper industry in 2018, I created Evening Docket to keep my finger on the pulse of Virginia’s courts and to host my writing.